fca1/cnc_centroid_skinning/README.md

     >>> sk.parameter[9] = 2
     >>> sk.system.exitSoftware() # Restart is mandatory

-### todo list
+### TODO list
-- Vcp is not tested
+- VCP is not tested
-- Improve unittest's behavior
+- Improve unit test behavior
-- It's the first version of docstring, le param values are not described.
+- This is the first version of docstring; parameter values are not described
 - ...